cornerstonejs/cornerstoneTools/docs/latest/tool-types/segmentation-tool.md

 // ...
 ```

 The `mixins` prop can be used as with `BaseTool`, but at least one [segmentation mixin](../tool-mixins/index.md#segmentation-mixins) must be used.
 The job the segmentation mixin is to take user input through some means, implement `_applyStrategy`, and call the `strategy` with appropriate input.
-Segmentation mixins are described more [here](../tool-mixins/index.md#segmentation-mixins)

 #### Mixin-aware Strategies